Code-Institute-Submissions/aliclarke206-Milestone3_Hike_reviews/README.md

 * Ability to favourite hikes and/or have a rating poll so hikes could be arranged in order of popularity.
 * Ability to interact more with each other as users to create a community amoung the reviewers, such as leaving comments under reviews to allow for more engagement between users to ask questions directly to other users.
-* Adding a calender feature API to link with google calander so appointments automatically link to tasks.
+* Adding a weather feature API to link with the location of the hikes so the user would be able to obtain information if it was a good day to visit the hike.
-* Along with the calender, tasks could then be integrated with a time stamp so  the day could be better planned out i.e tasks could have an added time frame to have task completed by.
-* For a mobile app, reminder notifications could also be installed to pop up if tasks were due to be completed at a certain time.
 * An ability to add links to other apps.
-For example, if 10,000 steps was a task to be completed, there would be an option to link your FitBit account to allow for seamless and automatic task completion without having to manually check it off.
+For example, a Fitness wearable if the hike or trail was used for training.
+* Use the maps API to show the starting and end point of the hike and also its alternative routes.
 ## Technologies Used

 1. CSS programming language